-8.8.9 Securing the Drive End
+8.8.8 Securing the Drive End

 - a.
-All provers must be pinned to maintain drive end alignment see Figure 8-10.
+After all mentioned adjustments have been completed, prover must be pinned to maintain drive end alignment see Figure 8-10.
 Check everything twice to avoid any missed items. - b.
-Using a M6 (1/4") drill, drill two holes through the mount bracket and the upstream drive end plate, next to the mounting bolts.
-Drill two holes through the mount plate and the frame, next to the mounting bolts.
-Drill two holes through the downstream drive end plate and the frame. - c.
-Insert M6 x 30mm (1/4" x 1.25") Spring Pins into all six of the drilled holes.
+Check to see if there are pins securing the flange plate to the frame.
+If these pins are not in place install one on each side, next to the mounting bolts of the flange plate see Figure 8-10. - c.
+Drill two holes through the mount bracket and the end plate, next to the mounting bolts.
+Drill two holes through the mount plate and the frame, next to the mounting bolts. - d.
+All holes must be tight fit with the pins which will need to be installed into the drilled holes.

-8.8.10 Check Shocks
+8.8.9 Check Shocks

-- a.
-Push down on the shock very fast and it should stop, then continue moving some more. - b.
-If you push down on the shock and it bottoms out check the adjustment Almost all of the shocks are adjustable.
+a.
+Push down on the shock very fast and it should stop, then continue moving some more.

+- b.
+If you push down on the shock and it bottoms out check the adjustment.
+Almost all of the shocks are adjustable.
 All shocks must be on the same setting. - c.
 If after adjusting and retesting the shock it still does not perform correctly, the shock needs replacement. - d.
-The shocks depth must also be adjusted on the prover itself see Figure 8-29.
+The shocks depth must also be adjusted on the prover itself see Figure 8-23.
 This insertion depth must be correct and the same on all four shocks.

-Figure 8-29: Shock Installation Depth
+Figure 8-23: Shock Installation Depth